-The rest of this section is devoted to the proof of the Propositions \ref{prop:Uv} and \ref{prop:iter} which we split in a number of steps.
-The first step is to verify that the $b^v_i$ as defined above are positive and finite, which is a matter of straightforward calculations\footnote{See the Appendix for the proof} using the explicit expression \eqref{eq:Wq}:
+This subsection is devoted to the proofs of the Propositions \ref{prop:Uv} and \ref{prop:iter} which we split in a number of steps.
+The first step is to verify that the $b^v_i$ as defined above are positive and finite, which is a matter of straightforward calculations using the explicit expression \eqref{eq:Wq}: